 - Buy a new piece of cast iron and learn how to season it.

-- Identify 10 local insects or small animals and draw some of your favorites.
+- Select 10 local insects or small animals and draw some of your favorites.

 - Identify at least 10 different trees that grow in your area.